sarthakagrawal927/story-plots/Characters/Main/villain.md

 The grey eminence behind many leaders.

-Things rich people should not be allowed to exist.
+Thinks rich people should not be allowed to exist.